Ahmetyasin/FinAnalysis/README.md

 # FinAnalysis API

 Welcome to the FinAnalysis API, a powerful tool designed for calculating financial ratios and analyzing financial data.
 This API allows users to upload Excel files containing financial data, automatically calculates various financial ratios, and provides a scoring system based on the input data.
+For the time being, the API only accepts Excel files in the same format as data/API_Request_Format.xlsx file.

 ## Prerequisites